MoSallah21/Advertising-App/README.md

 # adphotos

-A Advertisements App for jobs,hotels and companies......
+An Advertisements App for jobs,hotels and companies......

 ## Getting Started